Govt Striving To Control Artificial Inflation: Usman Dar - UrduPoint

 Govt Striving To Control Artificial Inflation: Usman Dar

-ISLAMABAD, Feb 8 (UrduPoint / Pakistan Point News - 8th Feb, 2020 ) :Special Assistant to the Prime Minister on Youth Affairs Usman Dar on Saturday said the government was striving to control artificial inflation and was taking solid steps in this regard.
+ISLAMABAD, Feb 9 (UrduPoint / Pakistan Point News - 9th Feb, 2020 ) :Special Assistant to the Prime Minister on Youth Affairs Usman Dar has said the government was striving to control artificial inflation and was taking solid steps in this regard.

 Talking to a private news channel, he said some mafias had created artificial crisis of wheat and sugar but the government was taking actions against them.